dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/platform-specific-configuration.md

 A [HostingStartup](xref:Microsoft.AspNetCore.Hosting.HostingStartupAttribute) attribute indicates the presence of a hosting startup assembly to activate at runtime.

 The entry assembly or the assembly containing the `Startup` class is automatically scanned for the `HostingStartup` attribute.
 The list of assemblies to search for `HostingStartup` attributes is loaded at runtime from configuration in the [WebHostDefaults.HostingStartupAssembliesKey](xref:Microsoft.AspNetCore.Hosting.WebHostDefaults.HostingStartupAssembliesKey).
 The list of assemblies to exclude from discovery is loaded from the [WebHostDefaults.HostingStartupExcludeAssembliesKey](xref:Microsoft.AspNetCore.Hosting.WebHostDefaults.HostingStartupExcludeAssembliesKey).
-For more information, see [Web Host: Hosting Startup Assemblies](xref:fundamentals/host/web-host#hosting-startup-assemblies) and [Web Host: Hosting Startup Exclude Assemblies](xref:fundamentals/host/web-host#hosting-startup-exclude-assemblies).

 In the following example, the namespace of the hosting startup assembly is `StartupEnhancement`.
 The class containing the hosting startup code is `StartupEnhancementHostingStartup`: